StudentJL/DHS-CINA-research-project/README.md

 Used the R programming language to perform a comprehensive data analysis of chat logs from a ransomware group

 Some of the code was reproduced in Python

+A html presentation was made, including the information, theories, and conclusions, found by the 3 members of our research team.